METACOGNISANCE

 This in turn reduces the common fears that prevent most people from leaving toxic or stale relationships, to be alone or to enter into new ones, from settling for what they know, even if it is unfulfilling, incompatible or abusive, to staying for financial reasons, convenience, misguided loyalty or obligation, children, approval, image or fear of being alone.

 By targeting and breaking down the particular irrational fears keeping them trapped or confused, each partner can come to understand how and why communication, connection and intimacy operate as they do within their relationship unit.
-The two most common fears of getting hurt and being rejected can also then be understood and processed from a new perspective.

 As we eliminate the superficial reasons underlying relationship bonds, a new understanding develops and clearer choices can be made.
-This may allow ailing relationships to recover too as each person is there through a sincere choice, so even bridges rebuilt can last.
-Fears and doubts are taken into account and dealt with effectively, so each individual can be clear and honest about their real needs and reasons for staying in a relationship, or if need be, leaving to pursue their own happiness.
+This may allow ailing relationships to recover too as each person can commit through a genuine choice, so even bridges rebuilt can last.
+Fears and doubts